VERSION 4.1 OF GEOPoint - (click here to find out what's new)

 - display of azimuth pointing angles relative to True North, and relative to local magnetic north;

 - estimation of antenna movement limits for inclined orbit satellites;

 - calculation of polarisation tilt angle, loop-back path delay, and required antenna tracking speeds;

 - estimation of the peak dates and times for sun-interference on the receive link.

-- Output of a summary report in HTML format.
+- Output of a summary report in PDF or HTML format.

 - (see screen shots)

 (see sample Summary Report)